Here is our latest information!

 Dates to Remember:

-May mercy, peace, love, and laughter be yours in abundance!
+May mercy, peace, and love be yours in abundance.

 Consistory Notes, December Meeting:

 Ron Walters was unable to attend the April meeting, but provided Consistory with a handout of maintenance repairs and project status to date.
 Biff Mahn Construction will attempt to repair water leakage in the ceiling on both sides of the narthex without removing the A/C ducts.
 Werner has begun the loan process at First State Community Bank for the Accessibility Project construction.
 The Spring Rummage Sale is postponed until the construction is completed.
 A highlight of the April meeting was news that Mark Landau has volunteered to fill the vacancy on the Cemetery Board left by his mother’s recent passing.
 Consistory heartily approved this appointment on an interim basis until the congregation can formally vote on it at the Annual Meeting in November.

 Fellowship of Hope Notes:

 The latest RUMMAGE SALE plans: We will reschedule the typical “spring” rummage sale as soon as the Fellowship Hall can be cleaned up.
 We still plan to have a second sale this year, but much later than normal.
 We decided to try a November sale and promote it as a “Pre-Christmas” sale.
 Although we typically have a Christmas table at our usual September sale, it is really too early to be effective.
 So if you have Christmas decorations or “re-gifting items,” perhaps this sale will be motivation to sort out and downsize to the benefit of our shoppers.